Our card kits are scale models, and not a quick assembly die cut and scored

 can be weathered using all the standard techniques.

-1. All models are based on published plans.
-Some artistic licence is used to
+1. All models are based on published plans or real buildings.
+Some artistic licence is used to make the kit easier to construct.

 3. No bare card edges show on the completed kit.

-5. It is possible to add extra detail to all of our kits.
+5. It is possible to add extra detail to all of our kits and we actively encourage builders to try this.

 About each of our models